citp/privacy-policy-historical/o/op/opt/optionshouse.com.md

 One way to guard against unauthorized access or intrusion to your account is to keep your OptionsHouse password private.
 Note: OptionsHouse does not have access to your password.
 Here are some suggestions on how to choose and safeguard your password:

-For example, we use information about you to:

   * Do not share your password with anyone.
   * Do not write your password down.
   * Type your password each time it is required of you.
 Do not save your password on the site entry screen or develop a shortcut to reproducing your password
   * Avoid using easily guessed words such as your name, user id, or any variation thereof (backwards, changing case, etc.).
   * Avoid words referring to anything noticeable about you: the name of your spouse, child, pet, your favorite football team, or literary character.
   * Avoid any combination of your office number, address, birthday, or anniversary.
-  * Avoid any combination of you license-plate number, your social-security number.
+  * Avoid any combination of your license-plate number, your social-security number.